developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If no *Channel Mask* is specified, then the RFID module is free to use any or all *Channels* that are available based on the currently selected *Country of Operation*.

 - If a *Channel Mask* is specified, then the specified value must consist of one or more *Channel Numbers*, separated by commas if more than one is specified, which identify the *Channels* that can be used.
-The RFID module will limit itself to just the *Channels* that are allowed for the currently selected *Country of Operation* AND that are in the set of *Channels* specified via this Managed Configuration.
+The RFID module limits itself to just the *Channels* that are allowed for the currently selected *Country of Operation* AND that are in the set of *Channels* specified via this Managed Configuration.

 Consult the product documentation for the Zebra Android device being used to obtain the set of allowable *Channel Numbers*.